mekas/mb1313600022/README.md

 I want to make an app that will show movie trailers, movie details and add bookmarks

 ### 1313618017 (Zakiyah Hamidah)
-I want to make an app that will show us information about islamic boarding school in indonesia
+I want to make an app that will show us information about nutrition values of fruits

 ### 1313618004 (Tantyo N T)
 I wish to create an app where users can read most of Lovecraft's recorded cosmic horror literatures.